tailgrabik/pyrusapi-python/README.rst

 ==============================
 A python 3 client for the Pyrus API.

+Support custom URL for API and http proxy-server

 The full documentation for API can be found here_.

 .. _here: https://pyrus.com/en/help/api/